paholg/paholg.github.io/gen/_dimensioned/index.md

 title: Home
 layout: project
 project: dimensioned
-date: 2015-6-9
 ---

+#---home-ex.md
+title: Home examples
+layout: project
+project: dimensioned
+---#

 Note: This library is still unstable and undergoing breaking changes.
 It should mostly stabilize soon, but will likely depend on unstable Rust features for some time.

 Dimensioned is a Rust library for compile-time type checking for arbitrary unit systems.
-It is on [crates.io](https://crates.io/crates/dimensioned) and can be imported with Cargo.

-The page [Work with other types](work-with-others.html) illustrates its use; a more general example will be added here later.
+The best place to find out more about it is the documentation linked to on the sidebar.

+There are also some more in-depth tutorials, also on the sidebar.
+The code in the examples is tested against each version of dimensioned with `rustdoc --test` and so should remain up to date with the library.